Why Stanford University? Facts About Stanford University

 Stanford's prestige extends beyond academics.
 Here, students are encouraged to pursue passions and interests beyond their academics by partaking in a wide range of extracurricular activities.
 To help students immerse themselves in these activities, Stanford has more than 700 student-run organizations focusing on different interests.
 From social issues to politics, technology, and entrepreneurship, every person is bound to find a place where they fit in.

 Also, the school supports traditional athletic groups and also provides students a chance to play club or intramural sports.
-It also provides volunteer programs and service-learning opportunities through the Haas Centre for Public Service, which helps students create meaningful local and global impacts.
+It also provides volunteer programs and service-learning opportunities through the Haas Centre for Public Service, which helps students achieve meaningful local and global impacts.

 5. Thriving Arts Culture